 The auditors, Ernst & Young PLT, have expressed their willingness to continue in office.

 The auditors' remuneration is disclosed in Note 25 to the financial statements.

-Signed on behalf of the Board in accordance with a resolution of the directors dated 11 June 2021.
+Signed on behalf of the Board in accordance with a resolution of the directors dated esh Pillai

-kamesh Pillai